ddanieela1/kiweee/README.md

 ```

 # Future Improvements:
--Allowing the user to add friends and view others album/photos
+Allowing the user to add friends and view others album/photos
--Adding the option of a private photo album
+Adding the option of a private photo album